 Before going in, explore a slice of traditional Moroccan life in the square just behind Kasbah Mosque.

 While the centre of Marrakech may be touristy, this is a genuinely local market.
 Fruits are piled high on wooden carts, olives are precariously stacked in buckets, and lamb and chickens hang from hooks in shop windows.
-It’s one of our favourite parts of the city.

-The tombs are spread throughout a beautiful flower-filled walled enclosure.
+The tombs are spread throughout a beautiful, flower-filled, walled enclosure.

 Exiting the Saadian Tombs, make your way past the stalls of silver and gold in the Grande Bijouterie and into the Mellah.

+The labyrinth of tightly packed alleyways contrasts with the main medina but is no less fascinating.
 Lazama Synagogue and Miãara Jewish Cemetery are well worth a visit.

 The Petit Riad has a lush courtyard surrounded by mosaic tile work and inlaid painted cedar ceilings.
 The Grand Riad courtyard is an expansive space of geometric blue, white and yellow tiles.

-Look inside the domestic life of the royal family in the 19th century through the stained-glass windows of the harem.
+You can have a look inside the domestic life of the royal family in the 19th century through the stained-glass windows of the harem.

-Next, head a few blocks north to either Dar Si Said or Maison Tiskiwin.
+Dar Si Said or Maison Tiskiwin

-In the late afternoon grab a tea and try some of the baklava as you explore the shops on Zitoun el Jdid.
+Grab a tea and try some of the baklava from any of the bakeries.

 After looking around, head to Kozybar as the sun goes down.
-It’s one of the few places in the medina where you can order alcohol and it’s the perfect spot for sunset.
+It’s one of the few places in the medina where you can order alcohol, and it’s the perfect spot for sunset overlooking the decaying remnants of El Badi Palace.

 Have dinner at Snack Grand Atlas (Rue Ibnou Marine).
 Although it may look like any other touristy Moroccan restaurant, once you sit down and start experiencing the friendly service and high-quality food, you will realise it is a cut above.